prabhutvasingh/strixos/README.md

 > **100% independent OS.
 Custom bootloader.
 Custom Strix Kernel.
 No Linux.
 No Unix.
 No GRUB.
 Just Strix.**

-A 12-year-old built a real OS from zero — boots on QEMU + real hardware, with its own shell, editor, filesystem, colors.
+Second 12-year-old in the world to build a real OS from zero — boots on QEMU + real hardware, with its own shell, editor, filesystem, colors.

 ## Why StrixOS is special
 - Built from scratch in C + Assembly (x86_64)